mark-gerarts/ou-afstuderen-artefact/e2e/README.md

 ## Installation & usage

-The test suite is dockerized.
+The test suite is dockerized, so we could (hypothetically for now) include it in CI/CD.
 In order to run it:

 Build the container:

 ```
-$ docker build . -t e2e-tests
+$ docker build . -f Dockerfile.e2e -t e2e-tests
 ```

-Make sure the application is running (I guess it would be better to add it to the container as well, but this is fine for now), so in a separate terminal:
+Note: this takes a while to run for the first time, because:

+- We start from the stack-build image, which is large (~4GB)
+- We install playwright, which comes with Chromium included
+- We have to install and compile all Haskell dependencies

+Run the test suite:

 ```
-$ cd ../ && stack run
+$ docker run --rm e2e-tests
 ```

-Run the test suite.
-We add the `--net=host` so we can access the running application on our host machine:
+With nix shell, both commands are combined in `nix-shell --run e2e`.

+## The non-docker way

+Since the dockerized version basically duplicates our local development setup, you could just install the test setup locally, which would be faster:

 ```
+$ npm install --prefix=e2e
-$ docker run --net=host --rm e2e-tests
+$ npm run test --prefix=e2e
 ```

-Note that this way we run the application as-is.
-In a later stage, we will have a few applications in the `app/` directory, which we can use to run specific test cases.